alinz/warpdrive/docs/WARPIFY.md

 Warpify was designed to uses as little memory as possible.
 All the download, decreypt and unpacking the bundles on device was written to be stream compatiable.
 Also by using Golang, we can support multiple target devices without spending time on two or more different languages.

-> Note: make sure to use `Yarn` for provided examples.
+> Note: if you plan to use the provided examples, make sure to use `Yarn`.
 Because Yarn local installation path is different than npm one.

 ## Installation